 So, how can we keep our teams clued up, motivated and productive?
 Well, you guessed it, that's where virtual team building comes in.
 Here’s why you should make it a central part of your event strategy this year.

 Throughout the pandemic, most of us have been working from home.
 But without the buzz and spontaneous conversations of the office, it can be hard for people to feel like they’re part of a team.
 Although individual departments might have regular catch-ups, how often do your colleagues get to talk to people from different areas of the business?

 Virtual team building activities can keep colleagues from every team feeling connected.
-Whether it’s a virtual escape room, a virtual quiz or a series of online team building activities to celebrate World Pizza Day, there’s no shortage of options that will see your colleagues working together with teammates from across the company.
+Whether it’s a virtual escape room, a virtual quiz or anything in between, there’s no shortage of options that will see your colleagues working together with teammates from across the company.
 Not only is it a great way to foster (or rekindle) friendships, but it’s the perfect antidote to the loneliness and isolation.

 2. Help everyone to buy into a common goal

 With little chance for colleagues from different areas of the business to get together and interact, it’s easy to end up with disjointed goals and values.

 Our Lift Off series included team building events aimed at educating and sparking discussion.
 For example, there was an interactive International Women’s Day celebration designed to get colleagues feeling positive and asking questions that will improve their organisations.